PrismarineJS/node-minecraft-protocol/examples/proxy/README.md

 ## Usage

-1. start server locally
+1. Start server locally
-2. start client locally
+2. Start client locally

 (you can download them both using `npm install -g minecraft-wrap` and `downloadMinecraft` command)